offsoc/onionplan/docs/06 - Appendix: Specs for DNS-based .onion records.md

 1. Adopt the [proposed HTTPS record][], in the hope that it gets approved so no need for an additional record is needed.
     1. Pros:
         1. No need to work on specs.
         2. Reuses an existing an compatible proposal.
     2. Cons:
         1. Proposal might not get approved and the field stays as a non-standard.
         2. Seems highly dependent on whether [RFC 7686][] will be honored by clients to either use or skip .onion addresses found in HTTPS DNS records.
         3. Still needs a further and thorough security analysis to evaluate it's security properties, attack scenarios and mitigations (see [this initial discussion about HTTPS RRs][]).
+        4. Cannot include a signature from the .onion key (no Onion Service self-authentication property).
 2. Use`TXT` records ([RFC 1464][]):
     1. Pros:
         1. Minimum work on specs.
         2. Supported by existing software.
-      3. Syntax can easily allow for many fields like versioning.
+        3. Syntax could allow for many fields like versioning.
         4. May allow multiple records pointing to different Onion Service addresses for implementing load balancing at the DNS level.
+        5. May include an optional field for port/service like in the `SRV` field.
+        6. May include a signature from the .onion key, which preserves the Onion Services' self-authentication property.
     2. Cons:
         1. It's not a dedicated resource record.
         2. It does not limit by service: a `TXT` record point to an Onion Service would work for any protocol (HTTP, SMTP etc).
 Could cause trouble if a service is not well supported by the service discovery approach; would not support different .onion addresses for different services.
         3. Might need a RFC anyways (even if stays as a *Proposed standard* or *Informational*).
 3. Use `SRV` records ([RFC 2782][]):
     1. Pros:
         1. Minimum work on specs.
 Can be similar to the [convention used][] by [OnionRouter][]:
            `_onion._tcp.example.com.
 3600 IN SRV 0 5 443 testk4ae7qr6nhlgahvyicxy7nsrmfmhigtdophufo3vumisvop2gryd.onion.`.
         2. Could be used for load balancing: multiple `SRV` entries for `example.org` for different Onion Service endpoints.
         3. Different services from the same domain could have distinct .onion addresses.
         4. Fine-grained control of supported services/ports.
     2. Cons:
         1. The `service` field from the `SRV` record are meant (by [RFC 2782][]) to indicate services already [assigned by IANA][], something that does not make sense to do with Onion Services.
 Then, if adopting `SRV` record, would we be respecting or perverting the RFC?
 Is this a concern at all?
         2. Using the `service` field for Onion Services would assume implicitly that it should be accessed by some protocol like `https`.
 How to accommodate entries for `http` for even other services?
 One solution is to use a composite `service` fields like `onion-https`, `onion-http` etc, exactly like the [convention used][] by [Onion Router][].
+        3. Cannot include a signature from the .onion key (no Onion Service self-authentication property).
 3. Use a custom `ONION` RR by submitting an RFC proposal to the IETF.
     1. Pros:
         1. It's a dedicated resource record.
         2. More flexibility?
+        3. Syntax could allow for many fields like versioning.
+        4. May allow multiple records pointing to different Onion Service addresses for implementing load balancing at the DNS level.
+        5. May include an optional field for port/service like in the `SRV` field.
+        6. May include a signature from the .onion key, which preserves the Onion Services' self-authentication property.
     2. Cons:
         1. A lot more work involved in drafting a standard and evaluating all corner cases.
         2. May take a long time to be a standard.
         3. Even if gets approved, may take time for software to implement (ossification)?

 [proposed HTTPS record]: https://gitlab.torproject.org/tpo/applications/tor-browser/-/issues/41325
 [this initial discussion about HTTPS RRs]: https://emilymstark.com/2020/10/24/strict-transport-security-vs-https-resource-records-the-showdown.html